matheuschimelli/Penguin/README.md

-# Kitsune
+# Penguin
-A PHP implementation of Club Penguin's latest protocol.
+Penguin is a friendly kitsune's fork(after the original project is dead) PHP implementation of Club Penguin's latest protocol.

 ## Prerequisites
 * PHP version ≥ 5.6